Helder Leal

 Feature Mapping

-Unfortunately, there was no easy way to communicate with the patient other than sending an email or calling them, which was time-consuming.
+There was no easy way to communicate with the patient other than sending an email or calling them, which was time-consuming.
 To address this issue, we aim to introduce a new feature called "Two-Way Messaging" that would automate the process and make it more efficient.

 Project Duration